open-oni/open-oni/README.md

 - [The Open ONI Wiki](https://github.com/open-oni/open-oni/wiki)

 ## Support
-Notes that maintainers can only provide a minimal amount of assistance while working on Open ONI part-time.
+Note that maintainers can only provide a minimal amount of assistance while working on Open ONI part-time.
 Developers cannot be expected to provide extensive one-on-one support.